AMReX-Combustion/PeleC/Docs/sphinx_doc/Algorithms.rst

 Numerical Treatment and Algorithms
 ==================================

-PeleC Timestepping
+PeleC Time-stepping
 ------------------

-PeleC supports two options for timestepping: a second-order explicit method-of-lines approach (MOL), and an iterative scheme base on a spectral deferred correction approach (SDC).
+PeleC supports two options for time-stepping: a second-order explicit method-of-lines approach (MOL), and an iterative scheme base on a spectral deferred correction approach (SDC).
 Both time-steppers share a considerable amount of code.

 Standard Time Advance